fsprojects/FsRandom/README.md

 This section explains how to construct random computation expressions such as `xorshift` and `systemrandom`.

-RecycleBin.Random has a random computation expression builder named `random`, which enables users to construct a user-defined random computation expression builder.
+FsRandom has a random computation expression builder named `random`, which enables users to construct a user-defined random computation expression builder.
 The `random` uses a pseudorandom number generating function, that is, a function which has a type of `Prng<'s> = 's -> uint64 * 's` where `'s` is a type of state seed.
 `Prng` is an actual random number generator which receives a random seed (`: 's`) and returns a random number in 64-bit resolution (`: uint64`) and a next state (`: 's`) in the random computation expression.
-As we saw above, RecycleBin.Random currently supports xorshift algorithm and `System.Random`.
+As we saw above, FsRandom currently supports xorshift algorithm and `System.Random`.

 As an example of user-defined `Prng`, let's implement [linear congruential generator](http://en.wikipedia.org/wiki/Linear_congruential_generator).